SBriscoe2/testConnection/README.md

 Test signing to secondary addy commit 10 not working

-Test signing to secondary addy commit 11
+Test signing to secondary addy commit 11 not working from command line

+Test signing change to primary addy commit 12